Ask - /faq/4992/concurrent-diplomas-and-cross-crediting/Go back a step

 - the numeric marks (e.g. 74%) obtained for the cross-credited subjects will count toward the separate Weighted Average Mark (WAM) for each course.
 For example: if you cross-credit GERM10006 German 5 from your degree to your diploma, the mark for GERM10006 German 5 will contribute to your degree WAM and your diploma WAM.

 Which subjects can I cross-credit?

 How do I cross-credit subjects?

 - Use the course map that you develop as part of your application for admission to the concurrent diploma course to show which subjects you plan to cross-credit between your undergraduate degree and your diploma.

-- Submit an Enrolment Variation Form at the end of each study period when you have passed the subjects that you would like to cross-credit (you cannot cross-credit subjects that you have failed or subjects with pending results).
+- Submit an Enrolment Assistance Form at the end of each study period when you have passed the subjects that you would like to cross-credit (you cannot cross-credit subjects that you have failed or subjects with pending results).

 - On the Enrolment Variation form, state which subjects you'd like cross-credited and the course to which the subjects is to be cross-credited.

 It is important to complete the Enrolment Variation Form at the end of each study period so that we can identify when you are on track to complete your course requirements and invite you to graduate.
 This will also enable you to make the most of HECS-exemption arrangements which are available to some students undertaking the Diploma in Languages or the Diploma in Mathematical Sciences.